samuel-book/causal_inference_notebook/glossary.md

 * **Counterfactual**: The hypothetical outcome that would have occurred under a different treatment condition.

-* **Deconfounding**: The process of overcoming confounding in models, such as including confounding variables in the model or using *instrumental variable analysis* (see below).
+* **Deconfounding**: The process of overcoming confounding in models, such as including confounding variables in the model, propensity score matching or weighting, or using *instrumental variable analysis* (see below).

 * **Directed Acyclic Graph (DAG)**: A directed acyclic graph (DAG) is a visual tool that maps out cause-and-effect relationships between variables.
 It uses arrows to show how one variable influences another, with the arrows always pointing in one direction and never creating loops.
 Think of it as a roadmap showing how different factors affect each other - like how education might affect income, which in turn affects health - but you can never follow the arrows back to where you started (that's the *acyclic* bit).
 DAGs help researchers identify which variables they need to account for when studying cause-and-effect relationships, and help communicate the presumed causal relationships to others.